redis/redis-doc/docs/manual/sentinel.md

   - /topics/sentinel
 ---

 Redis Sentinel provides high availability for Redis when not using [Redis Cluster](/docs/manual/scaling).
+For more information on high-availability architecture and how Redis Enterprise handles high availability, see [High Availability Architecture Demystified](https://redis.com/blog/high-availability-architecture/).

-Redis Sentinel also provides other collateral tasks such as monitoring, notifications and acts as a configuration provider for clients.
+Redis Sentinel provides other collateral tasks such as monitoring, notifications and acts as a configuration provider for clients.

 This is the full list of Sentinel capabilities at a macroscopic level (i.e. the *big picture*):